1337Bart/offensive-quiz/README.md

-"# offensive-quiz"
+Offensive quiz

 Run this file using python quiz.py in terminal.
 Requirements: Python3

-The quiz will generate 10 random questions and you have to answer y for yes and n for false.
+The terminal-run quiz will generate 10 random questions and you have to answer y for yes and n for false.
-After each question, it will call you a bitch
+After each question, it will let you know wheter your answer was right or wrong, and... call you a bitch.

 After completing the questions, it will give you a score (x/10) and ask you to play again (unless you score 8+).